jqlz/api-request-template/readme.md

 Run the code in your chosen environment.

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see [LICENSE](./LICENSE) file for details.